This feature requires an Advanced, Premium or Enterprise plan.

 Streaming is a great way to get more eyes and ears on your event or even replace your physical event entirely.

 First, make sure you have the proper equipment.
-A simple event can be done with a single webcam but there are multiple ways to stream beautiful virtual videos in up to 1080p HD through Vimeo via a Premium or Enterprise membership.
+A simple event can be done with a single webcam but there are multiple ways to stream beautiful virtual videos in up to 1080p HD through Vimeo via an Enterprise membership.
 Be sure to check our Live FAQs for information on what Vimeo offers and our network recommendations.

 We strongly recommend testing early, often, and rehearsing before your event occurs.
 We have a stream health monitoring feature for all streams that can help you determine your stream's connection strength and make any adjustments necessary.